arora-aditya/now/README.md

 I will try my best to keep this as updated as possible, do email me if I forget for over 2 weeks!

-`Last Updated: September 23rd 12:51am EST`
+`Last Updated: October 6th 9:54pm EST`

 ## What I'm doing now
-Right now I'm studying Computer Engineering at the University of Waterloo in Canada, and currently doing an internship as a Software Engineer at KitchenMate in Toronto.
-Day to day, I write SQL for PostgresQL, Node.js in CoffeeScript, and Angular in Jade.
+Right now I'm studying Computer Engineering at the University of Waterloo in Canada, and currently doing an internship as a ~Software~ Everything Engineer at KitchenMate in Toronto.
+Day to day, I write SQL for PostgresQL, Node.js in CoffeeScript, and Angular in Jade as well as write design documents and code up things for a display.

+- Finish reading "Everything is F*cked" by Mark Manson to see if it is any better than his last one, which ended on a meh note
 - Re-read Eric Schmidt's new book "The Trillion Dollar Coach", and and write the review
-- Finish reading "Everything is F*cked" by Mark Manson to see if it is any better than his last one, which ended on a meh note

 ## Things I want to achieve
 - Join driving school to actually get my G2 license